bishalk21/CodingPractice/web/HTML/README.md

 </html>
 ```

+# History of HTML

+- HTML was created by Tim Berners-Lee in 1991.

 # HyperText

 - a text that is displayed on a computer or other electronic device with references (hyperlinks) to other text that the reader can immediately access.